sven337/wblg/_drafts/2014-03-30-Transforming-halogen-lamp-into-LED-lamp.markdown

 ## Driving a power LED

 LEDs are current-driven devices: their voltage is almost a constant, and brightness is controlled by the current through them.
 If fed with a typical constant-voltage power supply, and for some reason the voltage increases even a little bit, this will translate into a big spike of current, which will make the LED very bright for a few seconds, then very hot, and then very dead.
 That is the issue of power LEDs: they need a driver, which is a constant-current power supply.
 That supply can be powered by the mains, or by constant-voltage power supply.
+A basic LED driver is a buck converter made of a transistor, an inductor, and a diode, although more elaborate designs exist.
 If we look at our objectives, we will likely require some electronics, probably in the form of a JeeNode microcontroller board (handling remote control, taking action on presence detection, automatically dimming, as well as, perhaps, temperature and current monitoring).
 Electronics usually need a constant-voltage supply, so we'll go the way of a constant-voltage supply, and a separate LED driver.

 ## Cooling a power LED

 Power LEDs may have better efficiency than incandescent light bulbs, they still dissipate a lot of power as heat.
 However, unlike light bulbs, a power LED:
-	- has a small surface, so natural dissipation is reduced
+	- has a small surface, so convection is practically non-existent
+	- does not radiate infrared, so radiation is practically non-existent
-	- cannot stand higher temperatures than about 100°C (unlike light bulbs which are happier the hotter they get) So a heatsink is needed.
+	- cannot stand higher temperatures than about 100°C (unlike light bulbs which are happier the hotter they get)

+So heat has to be *conducted* away from the LED, using a heatsink.
 I have no idea of its volume, having never used power LEDs before, but based on my experience with computer chips even a 20W power LED will require a fairly big heatsink.

 ## Choosing a power LED